Minimising Numbers of Losses and Abandonments in Small Call Centres Under a Transient Regime: Conclusion

 \section{Conclusion}

+In this paper, we have used different methods to find the optimal finite-horizon call allocation policy for small call centres.
+Backward induction and an infinite time model with discounting are effective methods for finding the class of policies that are likely to be optimal, but they do not calculate the exact expected cost of abandonments in continuous time.

-In this paper, we have calculated some important transient performance measures for small call centres.
-We developed a general method that can be used to calculate many desirable quantities for various queueing models such as the expected number of call abandonments and expected total waiting time of the customers.
-In a forthcoming paper, we will describe how a modification of this method can be used to find the waiting time distribution.
+The method introduced above employs first-step analysis, Laplace transforms and numerical inversion.
+In this paper we have considered the expected cost of abandonments.
+In a forthcoming paper, we will describe how an extension of of these methods can be used to find the waiting time distributions.

-From the analysis above, we discovered that out of all three policies, the reservation policy with the optimal reservation vector minimises the expected number of call abandonments.

-We also observed that having an FCFS policy within a level of calls can be more beneficial than having an FCFS policy across all levels and that waiting for some time before assigning calls to the next level agent may not be a good policy in most cases.

-There are many examples where the policy of zero reservation is not optimal and for those cases, the method above can be employed to find the optimal reservation vector.
+We have an ongoing objective to increase the computational efficiency of the method so that it can be applied to larger systems.

-\textbf{Acknowledgements.} This research was partially funded by the Australian Government through the Australian Research Council Industrial Transformation Training Centre in Optimisation Technologies, Integrated Methodologies, and Applications (OPTIMA), Project ID IC200100009.
+\textbf{Acknowledgements.} This research was funded by the Australian Government through the Australian Research Council Industrial Transformation Training Centre in Optimisation Technologies, Integrated Methodologies, and Applications (OPTIMA), Project ID IC200100009.
+It was also partially funded by Probe CX and supported by The University of Melbourne’s Research Computing Services and the Petascale Campus Initiative.
+The second author is also funded by the Melbourne Research Scholarship.